kogakure/website-11ty-stefanimhoff.de/src/posts/2021/new-website-2021.md

 The [journal](/journal/) got the biggest change.
 I started splitting my posts into three categories: Posts, links, and quotes.
 Posts are my articles and essays, links are my retired monthly link post and the new irregular link post format.
 I added a quote format because _some_ quotes are too good not to be shared.
 I took the time to extract all interesting quotes from my monthly posts and create separate quote posts out of them.

-The overview page of the journal is now chronological, groups by year.
+The overview page of the journal is now chronological, grouped by year.
 Small icons added to link or quote posts differentiate those from regular posts.

 ### Homepage